sam0x17/mongo_orm/README.md

 ## Mongo ORM Reference

-### Defining Standard Models
+### Static Fields
-MongoDB is different from conventional relational database systems mainly because there is no set-in-stone schema, but instead a "wilderness" of BSON-based "documents" that may or may not roughly follow the same schema.
-Declaring a model works much the same as it does in Granite ORM:
+MongoDB is different from conventional relational database systems mainly because there is no set-in-stone schema, but instead a wilderness of BSON-based "documents" that may or may not roughly follow the same schema.
+Declaring static fields works much the same as it does in Granite ORM:

 ```crystal
 class User < Mongo::ORM::Document